srinidhifd/Swissmote-Frontend/README.md

 - **Modern UI Components**: Tailored sections with animations, gradients, and smooth transitions for a seamless UX.
 - **Contact Form**: A user-friendly contact form to reach out to Swissmote.
 - **Get Started Button**: Direct access for users ready to begin their first assignment.
+- **Admin Dashboard**: Manage jobs, assignments, messaging, candidates, evaluations, and more with a responsive and interactive admin interface.

 ## Technologies Used
 - **React**: Component-based UI library for a dynamic user experience.
 - **Tailwind CSS**: A utility-first CSS framework for styling.
 - **Framer Motion**: Used for animations to enhance user interaction.
 - **React Icons**: For easily adding and customizing icons.
+- **Vite**: Modern front-end tooling for better performance.
+- **Axios**: Simplified HTTP requests for backend API communication.

 ## Sections